stevehjohn/OcpCoreChess/README.md

 3rd attempt at making a chess playing engine.

+Passes:
-Passes all Perft tests up to ply 9.
+- All Perft tests up to ply 9.
-Passes all Etherial tests.
+- All Etherial tests.

 ## Status